clarityflowers/resplendence/README.md

 import React from "react";
 import rx from "resplendence";

-rx`
-html {
+// Put raw css in your javascript... rx` html {
   background: linear-gradient(to right, #ff9966, #ff5e62);
 }
 `;

-const APP_CLASSNAME = rx()`
+// ... or let it generate a classname for you... const APP_CLASSNAME = rx()`
   display: flex;
   align-items: center;